modular/modular/KGEN/docs/MojoNotes.md

 ### Expression parsing happens in two phases

 Python uses its expression grammar for value expressions and for types.
-This is quite convenient for Lightning ⚡️ given we want types to be parameter values!
+This is quite convenient for Mojo ⚡️ given we want types to be parameter values!
 That said, there are some annoyances to deal with in terms of how to handle this, for example, Python allows: